 1. Definition of patent pending

-Patent pending does not mean the invention has been patented.
+Patent pending does not mean the Patent Office has granted the patent.
 I do want to reiterate that because many people are confused about this point.

-The invention is patent pending for as long as the patent application is pending with the USPTO.
-If the patent application is abandoned, then the invention is no longer patent pending.
-Also, if the patent application has matured into a patent, then the invention is again not patent pending.
+The invention is pending for as long as the patent application is pending with the USPTO.
+When the inventor abandons the patent application, the invention is no longer pending.
+Also, if the patent application has matured into a patent, then the invention is again not pending.
 Instead, the invention is now patented.
 Congratulations!

 How can the invention still be patent pending?
-If before the abandonment or grant of the patent, a continuing patent application (i.e., continuation, divisional or continuation-in-part) is filed and claims priority back to the parent patent application, then the invention is patent pending.
+You can resubmit the same patent application before the abandonment of the patent application or grant of the patent.
+The resubmitted application would claim priority back to the first patent application.

 Why does this happen?
 It’s because there is still a patent application on the invention pending with the USPTO.
-In fact, patent pending status can last up to 21 years.
+Patent pending status can last up to 21 years.

-The next big question is why would you want to keep an invention patent pending for 21 years?
-This link Broadening Patent Protection explains at least two very good reasons for maintaining patent pending of the invention.
+The next big question is why would you want to keep an invention pending for 21 years?
+This link Broadening Patent Protection explains at least two very good reasons for maintaining pendency of the invention.

 Now, let’s say that a competitor gets a hold of a product and inspects it and its packaging for any patent markings.
 The marking on the product indicates it is patent pending.

-Sometimes, no patent number is displayed on the product.
+Sometimes, the inventor does not mark their product with a patent number.
 Most likely, in this instance, the product isn’t patented.
-Why? because the patent owner would have most likely marked the product with the patent number if it was.
+Why?
+Because the patent owner would have most likely marked the product with the patent number if it was.
 Unfortunately, like the rest of life, nothing is 100 percent.
-Some inventors don’t mark their product with the patent number for one reason or another.
-To find out if a patent pending product is patented, a patent search would have to be conducted.
-However, even after a search, one can’t be completely sure that no patent exists on the product.
+Some inventors don’t label their product with the patent number for one reason or another.
+To find out if a patent pending product is patented, you must conduct a patent search.
+However, even after a search, one can’t be entirely sure that no patent exists on the product.